WHO warns of more hantavirus cases in 'limited' outbreak

 The Saint Helena government said "more than 95 percent" of the population had no close contact with the ship's passengers or crew, or boarded the vessel, and are currently "at an extremely low risk of infection".

-The deceased man's wife -- who left the ship to accompany his body to South Africa -- died there 15 days later after also falling ill, with hantavirus confirmed as the cause on May 4.
+The deceased man's wife, who left the ship to accompany his body to South Africa, died in that country 15 days later after also falling ill, with hantavirus confirmed as the cause on May 4.

-The couple had visited Chile, Uruguay and Argentina before the cruise, Argentine officials said.
+The couple had visited Chile and Uruguay as well as Argentina, officials in Buenos Aires said.

-Chile's health ministry said the two passengers who died were not infected in that country as they travelled there at "a period that does not correspond to the incubation time".
+Chile's health ministry said the couple were not infected in that country as they travelled there at "a period that does not correspond to the incubation time".

 According to the WHO, the incubation period for hantavirus can be up to six weeks.

-The Dutch woman had flown on a commercial plane from the island of Saint Helena to Johannesburg while she was showing symptoms.
+The Dutch woman flew on a commercial plane from Saint Helena to Johannesburg while she was showing symptoms.

 Officials were trying to trace people on that flight, which South African-based carrier Airlink said was carrying 82 passengers and six crew.